MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pffriends/functions/pffriendsclientgetfriendslistasync.md

 ## Remarks

 See also ClientAddFriendAsync, ClientGetPlayerProfileAsync, ClientRemoveFriendAsync.
-If successful, call [PFFriendsClientGetFriendsListGetResult](pffriendsclientgetfriendslistgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFFriendsClientGetFriendsListGetResultSize](pffriendsclientgetfriendslistgetresultsize.md) and [PFFriendsClientGetFriendsListGetResult](pffriendsclientgetfriendslistgetresult.md) to get the result.

 ## Requirements